ChrisDuffley/stationPlaylist/readme.md

 * Shift+F11: Toggles whether Studio will play the first selected track when encoder is connected to a streaming server.
 * Control+F11: Toggles background monitoring of the selected encoder.
 * Control+F12: opens a dialog to select the encoder you have deleted (to realign encoder labels and settings).
-* Alt+NVDA+0: Opens encoder settings dialog to configure options such as encoder label.
+* Alt+NVDA+0 and F12: Opens encoder settings dialog to configure options such as encoder label.

 In addition, column review commands are available, including: